How to Grow Tomatillo Plants

 increasing amounts of time, beginning a week before transplanting.
 Make sure

-to bring them in, or put them in a cold frame, if frost is forecast.
+to bring them in, or put them in a cold frame, if very cold weather or frost

 Days to Maturity:

 Growing tomatillo plants is easy.
 Tomatillos like hot weather.
 They are